starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 (gdb) info proc map
 ```

 Run the bank program a few more times and print its proc map again.
 Notice that the `f7d93000` addresses always change due to ASLR.
-However, `08048000` to `0804d000` always stay the same.
+However, addresses from `08048000` to `0804d000` always stay the same.
 Additionally, section `0804c000-0804d000` has `rwx` permissions (read, write, and execute).
 This section is particularly vulnerable to exploitation.

 ### Exploit Version 3: Jump to Scanf

 The payload cannot reliably jump back to the stack due to ASLR.
 Therefore, it has to write to and jump back to a reliable location in memory, like section `0804c000-0804d000`.

 Now that section `0804c000-0804d000` is exposed as vulnerable, just need to write the payload to that location and jump to it.
 However, the payload writes to the stack first due to the program itself.
 But what if first took control of the program with one payload and then jumped back to scanf with a second craft exploit that will write to the desired vulnerable section.
-This can work..
+This can work.

 Will need to drill down into how scanf works.
 From Ghidra's decompiled C code [bank.c](bank.c),
 ```c